priority_queue::top() in C++ STL

 top() function is used to reference the top element of the priority queue.
 The top (by default) element is the largest element in C++ STL.

 However in other programming languages like java, by default a min heap is created and the top() gives the minimum element.

 pqueuename.top() Parameters : No value is needed to pass as the parameter.
-Returns : Direct reference to the top(or the largest) element of the priority queue container.
+Returns : Direct reference to the top(by default it is the largest element) element of the priority queue container.

 Input : pqueue.push(5); pqueue.push(1); pqueue.top(); Output : 5 Input : pqueue.push(5); pqueue.push(1); pqueue.push(7); pqueue.top(); Output : 7

 Errors and Exceptions 1.
 If the priority queue container is empty, it causes undefined behaviour 2.
 It has a no exception throw guarantee if the priority queue is not empty